37 Comments

 Expand full comment

-In the wirds of Keyser Söze.
+In the words of Keyser Söze.

 The greatest trick the Devil ever pulled was to convince people he did not exist.